Konstantinovy Lázně

 Konstantinovy Lázně (Konstantinsbad) is a spa municipality and village in Tachov District in the Plzeň Region of the Czech Republic.
 It has about 900 inhabitants.
+The municipality is located in the Plasy Uplands.

+Konstantinovy Lázně was founded in 1803.
+The nearby area of the former gord Hradišťský vrch is one of the most significant archaeological sites in the Czech Republic and is protected as a national cultural monument.

 Administrative division

 Konstantinovy Lázně consists of eight municipal parts (in brackets population according to the 2021 census):